kubewarden/docs/docs/reference/spec/03-validating-policies.md

 }
 ```

-The `message` and `code` attributes can be specified when the request
+These `message` and `code` attributes can be specified when the request is not accepted.
-is not accepted. `message` is a free form textual error. `code`
-represents an HTTP error code.
+The `message` is a free-form textual error and `code` represents an HTTP error code.

-If the request is accepted, `message` and `code`
+If the request is accepted,
-values will be ignored by the Kubernetes API server if they are
+the `message` and `code` values are ignored by the Kubernetes API server if present.
-present.

-If `message` or `code` are provided, and the request is not
+If `message` or `code` are provided,
+and the request is not accepted,
-accepted, the Kubernetes API server will forward this information as
-part of the body of the error returned to the Kubernetes API server
-client that issued the rejected request.
+then the Kubernetes API server returns this information, as part of the body of the error, to the Kubernetes API client that issued the rejected request.

 The `mutated_object` is an optional field used only by mutating policies.
-This is going to be covered inside of the next chapter.
+This is the topic of the next chapter.